 Stacie Ramthun – Driver’s License Reinstatement Administrator.
 Mr. Harvatin is a good teacher and you can be assured that Stacie has learned the process well.
 She is very knowledgeable and is here to answer your questions and walk you through the many requirements necessary in obtaining and collecting all the documentation necessary to complete each step of the Illinois driver's license hearing process, from your initial contact with our office until the day of your hearing.
+Rest assured that while she knows a lot, Stacie is not a lawyer and when she is not sure, rather than "winging it", she does solicit Mr. Harvatin's advice.

 Maureen Kelly – Bookkeeper.
 Maureen handles all of the daily financial transactions.
 Maureen’s position requires extreme accuracy, total honesty, and substantial responsibility.
 Her work spans accounts payable, accounts receivable, cash management, general accounting, general ledger and payroll.
+Maureen has been with Harvatin Law Offices since the early 90's.

 Jenny Sawyer - Receptionist and administrative assistant.
 Jenny directs all incoming phone calls and greets clients in the office, providing them with important information about the hearing process.
 She also handles the intake and correspondence on all traffic and DUI matters other than driver's license reinstatement.
 Her work requires a strong ability to multitask and pick up any slack where needed.